TheMMcOfficial/Kali-RaspberryPi-Headless/README.md

 then type ```passwd``` to change it

-To remove the default SSh key do this:
+To remove the default SSH key do this:

 ```sudo dpkg-reconfigure openssh-server```